Ten Years Anniversary (Part 2 of 2)

 Especially if a moral dilemma is brought to the table.

 Let us recite ~ Trolley Problem / Dillemma.
 You are a driver inside train with faulty emergency brakes.
 In less than a minute you will arrive at an intersection between two (2) paths and there are innocent bystanders tied up, and helpless.
 You have to choose which route to take.
 One kills five people, and the other kills only one.
-Now – what would you do?
-Any sane person would calculate, evaluate, and of all things COMPARE – whose lives worth protecting (as well as sadly – sacrifice)….And execute.
+What would you do?
+A sane person would calculate, evaluate, and of all things COMPARE – whose lives worth protecting (as well as sadly – sacrifice)….then execute that decision.

 1. Would you save others frustration ~ by doing the extra mile resolving a project’s loose-ends to minimise future Technical or Design Debt(s)?
 Even though you have been caught multiple times beforehand for not staying in your remit.
 You are just one Slack® message away from being handed a “PIP” or Performance Improvement Plan.